osompress/simple-social-icons/README.md

 1. Upload the entire simple-social-icons folder to the /wp-content/plugins/ directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. In your Widgets menu, simply drag the widget labeled "Simple Social Icons" into a widgetized Area.
+3. In your Widgets menu, simply drag the widget labeled "Simple Social Icons" into a widget area.
 4. Configure the widget by choosing a title, icon size and color, and the URLs to your various social profiles.

 ### Frequently Asked Questions

 ##### Can I reorder the icons?

-No, not at this time.
+Yes, icons can be reordered with the use of a filter.
+See: https://github.com/copyblogger/simple-social-icons/wiki/Reorder-icons-in-version-2.0

+##### Can I add an icon?

+Yes, icons can be added with the use of a filter.
+See: https://github.com/copyblogger/simple-social-icons/wiki/Add-an-additional-icon-in-version-2.0

 ##### Which services are included?